 - Countries with orange travel advice that ARE on the list as a very high risk area = quarantine obligation, non compliance can result in high fine.
 Examples: see countries listed above.

 - Countries with orange travel advice that are NOT on the above list as a very high risk area = urgent advice to go into home quarantine after returning to The Netherlands (10 days, test 5th day).
-Examples: Italy mainland, Spain mainland, etc.
+Example: Georgia, Spain mainland, etc.

 The advice is and remains: only travel to countries with orange travel advice if necessary.
 A vacation is not necessary.